maize-genetics/phg_v2/docs/imputation.md

 ### Required Parameters

-path-keyfile: the path to a keyfile that contains a list of the read mapping files.
+**path-keyfile**: the path to a keyfile that contains a list of the read mapping files.
 The keyfile must have two columns labeled SampleName and ReadMappingFiles.
 Any additional columns will be ignored.
 SampleName must be unique.
 Additionally if an output hvcf for a sample name already exists in the output directory, the sample will be skipped.
 If a ReadMappingFiles value is a comma-separated list of file names, the read mappings will be combined.
 The file names must include the full path to the file.

-hvcf-dir: The directory containing the hvcf used to build the haplotype graph used for imputation.
+**hvcf-dir**: The directory containing the hvcf used to build the haplotype graph used for imputation.

-reference-genome: The name and path to the reference genome fasta or fastq file.
+**reference-genome**: The name and path to the reference genome fasta or fastq file.

-output-dir: The output will be one .h.vcf file for each sample in the keyfile.
-Thes will be written to the
+**output-dir**: The directory where the output hvcfs will be written.
+One file will be written for each sample, and the output file name will be (sampleName).h.vcf.

-path-type: The type of path to be imputed.
+**path-type**: The type of path to be imputed.
 The value must be either "haploid" or "diploid" (without quotes).

 ### Optional Parameters

-prob-correct: The probability that a mapped read was mapped correctly.
+**prob-correct**: The probability that a mapped read was mapped correctly.
 (Default = 0.99)

-prob-same-gamete: The probability of transitioning to the same gamete (sample) in the next reference range.
+**prob-same-gamete**: The probability of transitioning to the same gamete (sample) in the next reference range.
 This should be equal to 1 - (probability of a recombination).
 Probability of a recombination can be estimated as the total number of expected recombinations in a sample divided by the number of reference ranges (Default = 0.99)

-min-gametes: The minimum number of gametes with a haplotype in a reference range.
+**min-gametes**: The minimum number of gametes with a haplotype in a reference range.
 Reference ranges with fewer gametes will not be imputed.
 (Default = 1)

-min-reads: The minimum number of reads per ReferenceRange.
+**min-reads**: The minimum number of reads per ReferenceRange.
 Reference ranges with fewer reads will not be imputed.
 If minReads = 0, all ReferenceRanges will be imputed.
 (Default = 0)

-inbreeding-coefficient: The estimated coefficient of inbreeding for the samples being evaluated.
+**inbreeding-coefficient**: The estimated coefficient of inbreeding for the samples being evaluated.
 Only used for diploid path type.
 The value must be between 0.0 and 1.0 (Default = 0.0)

-max-reads-per-kb: ReferenceRanges with more than max-reads-per-kb will not be imputed.
+**max-reads-per-kb**: ReferenceRanges with more than max-reads-per-kb will not be imputed.
 (Default = 1000)

-use-likely-ancestors: The value must be "true" or "false" (no parentheses).
+**use-likely-ancestors**: The value must be "true" or "false" (no parentheses).
 This indicates whether the most likely ancestors of each sample will be used for path finding.
 (Default = false)

-max-ancestors: If use-likely-ancestors = true, use at most max-ancestors.
+**max-ancestors**: If use-likely-ancestors = true, use at most max-ancestors.
 (Default = Integer.MAX_VALUE)

-min-coverage: If use-likely-ancestors = true, use the fewest number of ancestors that together have this proportion of mappable reads.
+**min-coverage**: If use-likely-ancestors = true, use the fewest number of ancestors that together have this proportion of mappable reads.
 The values must be between 0.5 and 1.0 (Default = 1.0)

-likely-ancestor-file: If useLikelyAncestors is true, a record of the ancestors used for each sample will be written to this file, if a filename is provided.
+**likely-ancestor-file**: If useLikelyAncestors is true, a record of the ancestors used for each sample will be written to this file, if a filename is provided.
 (Default = "")

-threads: number of threads used to find paths.
+**threads**: number of threads used to find paths.
 (Default = 3)

 The command